tomasre/cs-415-os-dev/README.md

 To run the code online visit: [cs-415-os-dev](http://tomassre.github.io/cs-415-os-dev/)

 Note this repo is the development version of this project.
 For each of the assignments
 that we will actually turn in they will have their own branch.

+## a note on processes:
+with the current structure you cannot have multiple async operations at once:
+you cannot have a fs op and a threadOnComplete at the same time.
+you can do lots of fs ops, then do threadOnComplete, but each process
+only has one entryPoint to get back to its context which gets overriden
+when an async op returns

 ## process guidelines
 'use strict'; as your first line of code